uptonking/note4yaoo/lib-db-olap-community.md

   1. GROUP BY multiple fields (your dimensions), or
   2. partition/shuffle/reduceByKey
   - and materializing/caching the result of this query for later reuse, you are rolling your own OLAP Cube with whatever data processing ecosystem you have on hands.
-  - The technology itself has clear use cases and incredible business value on a daily basis, only implementation details differ depending on surroinding ecosystem
+  - The technology itself has clear use cases and incredible business value on a daily basis, only implementation details differ depending on surrounding ecosystem

 - I'm a bit opinionated on data modelling, so a couple points.
 1. "OLAP Cubes" arguably belong to Microsoft and refer to SQL Server cubes that require MDX queries.
 It's a solution given to us by Microsoft that comes with well understood features.